KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 The Compliance Officer

 The compliance officer is managing a high-volume queue of flagged cases.
-Most come with an AI risk score.
-In the workflow I designed against, flagged cases surface a high-level designation — "High Risk" — with no breakdown, no confidence level, no specific issue.
-To make a responsible decision, the reviewer has to manually dig through the underlying documents.
-For every flagged case.
+Each one surfaces a high-level designation: "High Risk."
+No breakdown.
+No confidence level.
+To make a responsible decision, she has to dig through the underlying documents manually.
+Every flagged case.
 Every time.
 The AI was supposed to make the job faster.
 Instead it handed the reviewer a conclusion and left them to do the reasoning themselves.

 The Structural Problem